guzalm/Lab4ads/README.md

    STEP 9: The contains() method searches the hashtable for a given value.
 If the value is found, it returns true.
 If it is not found after searching the entire hashtable, it returns false.

+   STEP 10: The getkey() method retrieves the key associated with a given value in the hashtable.
+If it finds a matching node, it returns the key associated with that node.
+If it does not find a matching node after searching the entire hashtable, it returns null.